Llullaillaco: Archaeology

 Three Inca roads come to Llullaillaco from Salar de Llullaillaco, Salar de Punta Negra and Socompa, and meet at a tambo (inn) at an altitude of 5200 m on the northeastern flank.
-The tambo consists of numerous buildings; it was probably a base camp for ascents.
+The tambo consists of numerous buildings; it was probably a base camp for ascents and was temporarily inhabited.
 On the road from Salar de Llullaillaco is a cemetery, where 16 bodies were found in 1972.
 The cemetery may host the bodies of people killed in the construction of the Llullaillaco archaeological sites.
 Half-destroyed walls form a building complex, which was built on terraces and partly buried by loose debris from the mountain above.
 Two water sites lie between the cemetery and the tambo.

 An Inca ceremonial path begins at the tambo and leads up the volcano.
 It is 1.5 m wide (narrower in steeper reaches) and marked by wooden posts and cairns, probably for the case that the path is covered in snow.
 It continues past two waystations at 5600 m and 6300 m elevation, which consist of small buildings and protecting walls.
 At 6500 m altitude, the path splits at the so-called "Portezuelo del Inca".
 One continues to the summit, the other to a plateau at 6715 m elevation.
 Another set of protecting walls and small buildings form another waystation at 6550 m elevation.
 Two enclosures and a 11±x m platform are on the plateau, forming the highest archaeological site on Earth.

 The Inca roads connect with the major north–south Inca road that runs between San Pedro de Atacama and Copiapo.
 Infrastructure such as road markers, shelters and tambos are found along the road close to Llullaillaco.
 The paths on Llullaillaco are not simple footpaths but equipped with retaining walls, delimited edges and staircases (above "Portezuelo del Inca").
 They were built by the Inca, their construction methods perhaps reflecting Inca mythology.
 They were discovered by Mathias Rebitsch in 1958.

 Llullaillaco appears to have been the most important Inca sacred mountain in the region and possibly all of the Central Andes, and the complex of archaeological sites is one of the most significant in the Andes.
-In the case of Llullaillaco, they may have been sites of pilgrimage used by the local Atacama people during Inca rule, no evidence of pre-Inca activity has been found.
+In the case of Llullaillaco, they may have been sites of pilgrimage used by the local Atacama people during Inca rule (Note: Such religious ceremonies played an important role in the development of the empire.), no evidence of pre-Inca activity has been found.
 About forty-five structures have been identified at Llullaillaco, distributed across several sites and with clear architectonic differences, implying not all of them were built by the state.
 Among the structures are stone circles and roofed buildings.
 Archeological sites are also found in the valleys that drain Llullaillaco towards the Salar de Punta Negra, including the Quebrada Llullaillaco and the Quebrada de las Zorritas where the Inca paths ascend the mountain.
 The complex of archaeological sites has become subject of scientific research.